Zachary Holman will receive the Young Professional Award at PVSC 46.

 - Self-nominations will not be accepted.

-- Nominations will not automatically roll over to subsequent years, but nominators are allowed to resubmit nominations, provided the nominee is still eligible.
-Supplements to the original nomination are allowed, and should reflect the nominee’s latest work.
+- Nominations will not automatically roll over to subsequent years, but nominators are allowed to re-submit nominations, provided the nominee is still eligible.
+Supplements to the original nomination are permitted, and should reflect the nominee’s latest work.

-- Members of the awards subcommittee in charge of selection are eligible to be nominated, but would recuse themselves of subcommittee duties if they are nominated.
+- Members of the awards subcommittee in charge of selection are eligible to be nominated, and can nominate colleagues, but would recuse themselves of subcommittee duties in either case.

 - The award must be received by the winner in person at the PVSC; no award will be made in absentia, except under extraordinary circumstances, as determined by the conference chair.